 NWC has supported this initiative by fighting to ensure the new standards offer sufficient protections.
-NWC is also partnering with EU-based nonprofit Whistleblowing International to launch a project that will educate prospective whistleblowers on how to confidentially disclose information about illegal activities to authorities and qualify for financial awards under U.S. and other laws.
+NWC has also launched a new campaign focused on educating prospective whistleblowers on how to confidentially disclose information about illegal activities to authorities and qualify for financial awards under U.S. and other laws.

 EU states are working to implement the Whistleblowing Directive with a deadline of December 17, 2021.
 In the meantime, Jonathan Taylor will remain trapped in Croatia until the burgeoning European whistleblower movement finds a way to help him.